ethanyen30/shared-nlp-hw/feateng/README.md

 -
 * ``features.py``: This file includes an implementation of your new features.
 * ``params.py``: This instantiates your new features.
-Modify this so that the set of your best features runs by *default*.
+Modify this so that the set of your best features run by *default*.
 * **Custom Training Data** (If you used additional training data beyond the Wikipedia pages, upload that as well
     * (OR) If either any of your files are >100MB, please submit a shell script named ``gather_resources.sh`` that will retrieve one or both of the